In between "Pokémon" journeys, Jeremy enjoys working as a pharmaceutical chemist and campus manager.

 Admittedly, only a handful of creatures can learn Tail Glow, but few can deny its lethal offensive capabilities, especially once Black and White came around.
 Three stages of Special Attack in one turn?
 Heck yes!

 Combo it with: Anything dealing Special Attack damage.

 Effect: Power increases by 20 for each positive status change the user has.
 This gives a maximum power of 860!

-Cool thing here is Stored Power doesn't get weaker for negative status changes.
+The cool thing here is that Stored Power doesn't get weaker for negative status changes.

 Notable Users: Gardevoir, Latios, Necrozma

 Combo it with: Status-buffing moves, Baton Pass to transfer status changes.